Upgrading Sonoff Wireless Smart Switch Flash Memory (ESP8266)

 I’ve been playing around with the ESP8266 based Sonoff Wireless Smart Switch and I really wanted to upgrade the flash from the 1MB it comes with to 4MB so I can re-program it over wifi.

-Luckily it’s pretty easy to change it.
-The replacement flash chip, is quite cheap.
-I got 10 for $3, with free shipping!
+Luckily it’s pretty easy to change it and the replacement flash chip is quite cheap.

 The one I used is a winbond 25Q32FVSIG